Children's Wellness Tree

 How to Avoid Getting the Stomach Flu

 Let's chat about stomach bugs.
 If it isn't going around in your area yet, chances are it will be, especially if you have kiddos in school or day care.
+And chances are also... if your kiddo brings it home, they might not be the only one getting it.
+It may be the gift you would rather never have.

 The Norovirus.
 Have you head of it?
 It is known as the stomach bug or the stomach flu.
 This virus causes inflammation in the stomach and intestines.
 It spreads very easily and therefore it is very contagious.
 It is absolutely no fun for anyone and comes with symptoms that last 1-3 days such as vomiting, diarrhea, and stomach cramps or pains.
-For most adults and children, this virus will pass and one will recover and recoup, but for babies, young children, immunocompromised, and the elderly, this virus can lead to severe dehydration and cause a boat load of more severe problems.

 Let's really dive into this bug because I want this blog to be information that you WANT to share and spread to as many other parents and caregiver's out there.
 Why?
-So you can help prevent the spread because no busy Mom has time for this bug!
+So you can help prevent the spread, because no busy Mom has time for this bug!

 • Stay hydrated so your body can eliminate toxins.